pavanjit09/resume-analyzer-webapp/README.md

 🎯 **Try it now:** [Resume Analyzer WebApp](https://resume-analyzer-webapp.onrender.com/)

 ## 📌 Dataset
-You can download the dataset used for training the models from the following link: [📂 Resume Screening Dataset](https://drive.google.com/file/d/1hrh0mQaS2a_NOxSA7WAfYW_tFySb2KHY/view)
+You can download the dataset used for training the models from the following link: [Resume Screening Dataset](https://drive.google.com/file/d/1hrh0mQaS2a_NOxSA7WAfYW_tFySb2KHY/view)

 ## ⚡ The Challenge
 **Manual resume screening** is time-consuming, biased, and inefficient.
 Recruiters must sift through numerous resumes, extract relevant information, and identify suitable candidates, making the hiring process cumbersome and prone to errors.